Even amid impeachment probe, both sides cheer for the Nats

 That bipartisan comity could be tested on Sunday by President Donald Trump, who faces an impeachment inquiry to determine whether he violated his oath of office by asking Ukraine to investigate a political opponent.

-Trump has announced he plans to attend Game 5 of the World Series between Washington and Houston.
-The Nationals lead the Astros 2-1 and could still close out the Series this weekend, giving the capital city its first World Series title since 1924.
+Trump has announced he plans to attend Game 5 of the World Series between Washington and Houston, should the series last that long.
+The Nationals lead the Astros 2-0 and could close out the Series on Saturday night, giving the capital city its first World Series title since 1924.

 If Trump does attend, it would be his first visit to Nationals Park since he took office.
 He is the only president in more than 80 years not to visit the ballpark or toss a ceremonial first ball when Washington had a team.